What is the Pupil Premium?

 - We pay for disadvantaged children to attend school trips and after-school clubs so they don't miss out on opportunities other children are receiving.

-If you have a particular query about the Pupil Premium or Catch-up Funding, please contact the school office and ask for your query to be passed onto the Headteacher.
+If you have a particular query about the Pupil Premium or Recovery/Catch-up Funding, please contact the school office and ask for your query to be passed onto the Headteacher.